EVerest/everest-core/docs/source/how-to-guides/getting-started/get-started-sw.rst

 To build on a Windows or Mac system, you can use WSL2 (Windows) or Docker / Podman (Mac).

-For Mac, see the :doc:`TODO How-to for MAC setup </how-to-guides/how-to-mac-setup>`.

 System Requirements and Dependencies
 ====================================